Loading...

 Add Healthy Fats

-Include sources of healthy fats such as avocado or a small amount of olive oil.
-Fats can slow down the digestion of carbohydrates.
+Include healthy fats such as avocado or a small serving of nuts like almonds or walnuts.
+These fats can help to slow the absorption of carbohydrates and stabilize blood sugar levels.

-Engage in light physical activity, like a short walk, before eating.
-This can increase insulin sensitivity and help manage blood sugar levels.
+Engage in light physical activity like a short walk after your meal.
+This can help improve insulin sensitivity and lower post-meal blood sugar levels.

 healthspan-mbl